Gerry84/kickstarter-analysis/README.md

 ## Analysis and Challenges
 Performed an analysis on the parent category theaters by breaking the outcomes into "succesfull", "failed", and "canceled" and analyzing the data per month.
 The outcomes are predomenantly successful with some failed and little canceld.
-The main challange was to format the pivot table.
+The main challenge was to format the pivot table.

 ![Theater_Outcomes_vs_Launch](https://github.com/Gerry84/kickstarter-analysis/blob/master/Theater_Outcomes_vs_Launch.png)